Find out where to learn sea kayaking, windsurfing, and paddle boarding. Here's our guide to water sports in Hong Kong.

 Here’s where to learn water sports in Hong Kong

-Sailing: Royal Hong Kong Yacht Club
+1. Sailing: Royal Hong Kong Yacht Club

 Always dreamed of sailing around the world (or at least the Hong Kong harbour) but don’t know your port from your starboard?
 Learn the ins-and-outs of sailing by taking a course at Royal Hong Kong Yacht Club.
 The water sports centre offers adult and youth sail training courses where experienced sailors will teach you the safe practices of sailing.
 Learn the ropes via private or group classes, and take note that you must be an experienced swimmer before you can enrol.

 Royal Hong Kong Yacht Club, Kellett Island, Causeway Bay, Hong Kong, p.
 2832 2817

-Windsurfing: Cheung Chau Windsurfing Centre
+2. Windsurfing: Cheung Chau Windsurfing Centre

 Take a day trip to Cheung Chau island to learn the joys of windsurfing.
 The Cheung Chau Windsurfing Centre is located within a laid back cove with gentle waves that make it excellent for beginners.
 The centre is founded by Mr. Lai Gun, known as the “Godfather of Windsurfing” in Hong Kong, who coached his niece to become an Olympic Gold Medalist.
 Never touched a windsurf board in your life?
 Not to worry – courses are run by certified instructors who take you through a full-day of coaching, providing land and theory simulation before hitting the water in the afternoon.

 Cheung Chau Windsurfing Centre, No. 1 Hak Pai Road, Cheung Chau, Hong Kong, p.
-2981 8316, 長洲黑排路1號長洲滑浪風帆中心
+2981 8316

 Test your balancing skills and give your core a good workout on a stand up paddle board.
 Yes, this might be one of the hardest water sports in Hong Kong, but like any activity all it takes is a little bit of practice.
-Hong Kong Stand Up Paddle Board Association has beginner classes that are two-hours long, and those who complete the course and have fallen in love with the sport can advance into Intermediate and Advanced programs.
+Hong Kong Surf & Stand Up Paddle Board Association has beginner classes that are two-hours long, and those who complete the course and have fallen in love with the sport can advance into Intermediate and Advanced programs.
 You’ll get the hang of it quickly.

-Hong Kong Stand Up Paddle Board Association, Hewlett Centre, No. 54 Hoi Yuen Road, Kwun Tong, Kowloon, Hong Kong, p.
-3502 1823, 觀塘開源道54號豐利中心12樓5號室
+Hong Kong Surf & Stand Up Paddle Board Association, Unit 31, 3/F, Shing Yip Industrial Building, 19-21 Shing Yip Street, Kwun Tong, Hong Kong, p.
+3502 1823

-Surfing: Surfing Hong Kong
+4. Surfing: Surfing Hong Kong